-Those who are new to growing Cannabis Hydroponics, may find that using organics is the path of least resistance, allowing them to keep things as simple as possible.
+Those who are new to growing Hydroponics, may find that using organics is the path of least resistance, allowing them to keep things as simple as possible.

-Cannabis Hydroponics Explained
+Hydroponics

 To keep it as basic as possible, hydroponics means to grow a root zone within a soilless medium.
 By doing so, this allows the grower to apply the exact nutrition to their Cannabis plants promoting an instant uptake.
 Unlike growing Cannabis using soil and water, hydroponics promotes a much faster root system, bigger plants, and ultimately yields that can be 300-400% greater than organics.